Frequently asked questions

 How does Sirovilla rent compare to the open market?

-Currently rent at Sirovilla (July 2025) is on average at 69% of market rate.
-Sirovilla tracks rental prices of one and two bed units in all areas surrounding our current villages.
-We benchmark our rent to ensure it remains at 75% or less, of current market rate.
+Currently, rent at Sirovilla (September 2025) is on average 68% of the average market rate for one or two bedroom units.
+Sirovilla tracks rental prices of one and two-bed units in all areas surrounding our current villages.
+We benchmark our rent to ensure it remains at 75% or less of the current market rate.

 How often does my rent increase?

 Sirovilla rents are reviewed once a year and will only increase if your total income has increased since the previous year.
-Usually your income will only increase when the Centrelink Aged Pension increases, but rent wil never exceed 25% of your income.
+Usually, your income will only increase when the Centrelink Aged Pension and Commonwealth Rent Assistance payment increases, but rent will never exceed 25% of your income.

 How do I pay rent?